BA World Literatures / Overview

-Study over two thousand years of literature from around the world, engaging with literary and cultural theory, studying texts in their historical contexts and reflecting on different cultures and traditions.
+- Study over 2,000 years of literature from around the world, engaging with literary and cultural theory, reading historical texts, and reflecting on different cultures and traditions.

 Tuition fees for home/EU students commencing their studies in September 2018 will be £9,250.
 Future inflationary increases may also be applied to each subsequent year of your course, subject to government regulations on fee increases.
 Tuition fees for international students will be £18,000 per annum.
 For general information please see the undergraduate finance pages.

 Use the links below to view lists of courses in related subject areas.

 - English Literature, American Studies and Creative Writing